 At Technology in Motion, we carry out a visual inspection of all our patients and use diagonal measurements to calculate the Cranial Vault Asymmetry Index (CVAI).
 The CVAI allows us to determine the severity of plagiocephaly.
 This takes into account the difference between the diagonal head shape measurements to establish the degree of asymmetry.

 Brachycephaly is classified using the cephalic or cranial index (CI), which is the length of the head from front to back divided by its width.
-This is usually expressed as a percentage, with 78 percent being the normal for the population, and higher ratios considered disproportionately wide.
+This is usually expressed as a percentage, with 78 percent being the norm for the population, and higher ratios considered disproportionately wide.
 A combination of plagiocephaly and brachycephaly is often seen, so we take both measurements to get a full picture of the type and extent of cranial deformity.

 Monitoring techniques and equipment vary from company to company, but anthropomorphic (head) measurements are usually taken using either a caliper or a three-dimensional scanner.
 While scanners are accurate, they are also a significant expense and very few (if any) doctors and physiotherapy units have easy access to a scanner.
 This has led clinicians to investigate other potential methods for classifying plagiocephaly.